 Skin Care Tips for Cancer Patients

-- Newer treatments, Snider says, while netting better results, are also responsible for causing more severe reactions to skin.
-Specifically, drugs such as doxorubicin or Doxil® cause Hand/Foot Syndrome (PPE); and EGFR Inhibitors such as Erbitux® and Tarceva™, cause acneiform rash.
-These types of skin reactions can be mild to severe, and Snider says they are often painful enough for a patient to lessen or stop treatment for a period of time.
+While these types of skin reactions can be mild to severe some are painful enough for a patient to lessen or stop treatment for a period of time.
 Management of these side effects, therefore, becomes imperative so that treatment can continue on schedule.

 Many oncologists do not deal directly with these side effects and so don’t know what to offer in terms of a solution.
 It is usually left to the oncology nurse to answer patients’ questions and to offer solutions.
 Sometimes, oncologists will refer patients to a dermatologist, but they are not necessarily equipped to handle the skin care issues that accompany cancer treatments either.
 For that reason, it can be helpful to seek out skin care products developed specifically for cancer patients and their needs.